-In addition to the requirements of LR 51.01, counsel should confer in good faith and agree on a verdict form and as many jury instructions as possible by the deadline set at the pretrial conference.
-Counsel are to file an agreed set of jury instructions, in hard copy and on disk, one instruction per page, with heading at the top.
-By the same deadline, each counsel should file additional instructions about which there is not agreement, with citations to authority, in hard copy and on disk.
+Counsel should confer in good faith and agree on a verdict form and as many jury instructions as possible by the deadline set at the pretrial conference.
+Counsel are to file an agreed set of jury instructions and email a copy to Judge Campbell's Courtroom Deputy, one instruction per page, with heading at the top.
+By the same deadline, each counsel should file additional instructions about which there is not agreement, with citations to authority, in the same manner as set forth above.
 The standard introductory and concluding instructions given by the Court in every trial do not need to be submitted by counsel.